TreeGardenDev/FZFSpotify/README.md

 Basic functionality to run spotify from fzf in terminal because spotify electron crashes my desktop.

-Requires running spotify_player
+Requires a Linux OS, Spotifyd with Mpris enabled in the binary and configuration.

+Utilizes Mpris spec to send dbus calls to running spotifyd instance in order to choose playlists, play artists, choose a song, or shuffle/pause/play/skip.